• Skip to primary navigation

 Add the witch hazel and essential oils into the glass bottle and fill the remaining bit with water.
 Then, shake & enjoy!

 For the essential oils, use 15 drops total.
-Thus, if there are two oils you’d like to use, add 7-8 drops each etc. If you want one scent more prominent than the others, add more of that oil.
+Thus, if there are two oils you’d like to use, add 7-8 drops each etc.

 Don’t forget to pin this simple DIY room spray using essential oils!

 Pinterest image with text: bottom image with Three blue cobalt glass bottles lined up with DIY room spray in the,.
 Essential oils and fake trees behind the bottles.
-Top image a close up of the bottle lying down
+Top image a close up of the bottle lying down.

 Three blue cobalt glass bottles lined up with DIY room spray in the,.
 Essential oils and fake trees behind the bottles